sebkl/gotojs/README.md

 # gotojs
-Package gotojs offers a library for **exposing go-interfaces as JavaScript proxy objects**.
+Package gotojs offers a library for **exposing go-interfaces** as **HTTP based RPC interface** and **JavaScript proxy objects**.
-Therefore package gotojs assembles a JS engine which creates proxy objects as JS code and forwards the calls to them via JSON encoded HTTP Ajax requests.
+As a first step gotojs makes go-interfaces,function, attributes and handler implementations accessible as an HTTP based RPC-like API.
+In addition to that a JS engine is assembled which creates proxy objects as JS code and forwards its calls via JSON encoded HTTP Ajax requests.
 This allows web developers to easily write HTML5 based application using jQuery,YUI and other simalar frameworks without explictily dealing with ajax calls and RESTful server APIs but using a transparent RPC service.

 ## Usage
 ### Build an API